danaikorre/dsmanufacturing.github.io/content.md

 ### Week 4: Data visualization and Exploratory Data Analysis

-This lecture overviews and introduces data visualisation formats and techniques and how to perform exploratory data analysis
+This lecture overviews and introduces data visualisation formats and techniques and how to perform exploratory data analysis.

 The workshop we will discuss and practice with **data visualisation exploratory data analysis**.

 ### Week 5: Current Manufacturing Software / PLM / ERP /MES

-This lecture overviews and introduces current manufacturing software / PLM / ERP /MES
+This lecture overviews and introduces current manufacturing software / PLM / ERP /MES.

-The workshop we will discuss and practice with**data representation and relational databases**.
+The workshop we will discuss and practice wit **data representation and relational databases**.

 ### Week 6: Machine Learning and Artificial Intelligence (ML/AI)

-This lecture overviews and introduces machine learning and artificial intelligence in the context of manufacturing
+This lecture overviews and introduces machine learning and artificial intelligence in the context of manufacturing.

 The workshop we will discuss and practice with **Jupyter Notebooks + ML (vision based exercise)** with us and the peers.

-### Week 7: Asset Management / IoT
+### Week 7: Asset Management / internet of things (IoT)

 This lecture overviews and introduces asset management and internet of things.